Services

 ADHD Assessment:

-- Typically includes a review of relevant records and measures of cognitive ability (IQ), brief academic skills, emotional and behavioral functioning, and executive skills, including a computerized objective measure of executive skills (i.e., TOVA).
+• May include a review of relevant records and measures of cognitive ability (IQ), brief academic skills, emotional and behavioral functioning, and executive skills, including a computerized objective measure of executive skills (i.e., TOVA).

 Psychoeducational or Learning Disability Assessment:

-- Typically includes a review of relevant records and measures of cognitive ability (IQ), comprehensive academic skills, visual-motor skills, executive skills, and emotional and behavioral functioning.
+• May include a review of relevant records and measures of cognitive ability (IQ), comprehensive academic skills, visual-motor skills, executive skills, and emotional and behavioral functioning.